 These include molecular and cellular sciences, structural biology, regenerative medicine, biomaterials, biophysics, metabolomics, drug discovery and medicinal chemistry, drug delivery, nanoscience, social research in health and medicine, and innovation in education.

 Hosting Independent Research Fellows

-To strengthen and expand our research portfolio, we intend to support a number of outstanding candidates through the Fellowship application process each year at early, mid or advanced career level.
+We support a number of outstanding candidates through the fellowship application process each year at early, mid or advanced career level.

 We have an open call for high calibre scientists seeking appropriate host laboratories to support their fellowship applications in research areas that align with or complement our current portfolio.

 Areas of strategic importance currently include: